gRox167/ese5934_project/README.md

 # ese5934_project
-Too install all the dependency, We recommend using `poetry` as dependency manager.
+Too install all the dependency, we recommend using `poetry` as dependency manager.
+### Peotry Installation
 Run following code to install `poetry`
 ```bash
 curl -sSL https://install.python-poetry.org | python3 -